Assassinations of Iranian nuclear scientists

-Between 2010 and 2012, four Iranian nuclear scientists (Masoud Alimohammadi, Majid Shahriari, Darioush Rezaeinejad and Mostafa Ahmadi Roshan) were assassinated, while another (Fereydoon Abbasi) was wounded in an attempted murder.
-In November 2020, another scientist (Mohsen Fakhrizadeh) was assassinated.
+Since 2010, multiple Iranian nuclear scientists have been killed in foreign-linked assassinations.
+Five were killed from 2010 to 2020 by car bombings or shootings.
+Fereydoon Abbasi was among the scientists who survived an assassination attempt in 2010, an assassination that killed another nuclear scientist, Majid Shahriari.
+Abbasi was later killed on 13 June 2025 during Israeli strikes on the Iranian nuclear program.

+Other notable scientists killed in the Israeli airstrikes include Mohammad Mehdi Tehranchi, Abdolhamid Minouchehr, Ahmad Reza Zolfaghari, Amir Hassan Fakhahi, Akbar Motallebzadeh, Ali Bahuei Katirimi, Mansour Asgari, Seyyed Amir Hossein Feghhi and Saeed Borji.

-Two of the killings were carried out with magnetic bombs attached to the targets' cars; Darioush Rezaeinejad was shot dead, and Masoud Alimohammadi was killed in a motorcycle-bomb explosion.
-The Iranian government accused Israel of complicity in the killings.
+The Iranian government accused Israel of complicity in the killings in order to disrupt Iran's nuclear program.
 In 2011 and 2012, Iranian authorities arrested a number of Iranians alleged to have carried out the assassination campaign on behalf of Mossad (the Israeli intelligence service).
 Western intelligence services and U.S. officials reportedly confirmed the Israeli connection.

-Israel has neither confirmed nor denied its involvement, but Israeli defense minister Moshe Ya'alon said: "We will act in any way and are not willing to tolerate a nuclear-armed Iran.
+Israel neither confirmed nor denied its role in the assassinations.
+Israeli defense minister Moshe Ya'alon said: "We will act in any way and are not willing to tolerate a nuclear-armed Iran.
 We prefer that this be done by means of sanctions, but in the end, Israel should be able to defend itself."
 The assassination campaign was reportedly terminated in 2013 following diplomatic pressure from the United States, which was attempting to negotiate restrictions on Iran's nuclear activities.

-According to NBC, two US senior officials confirmed that the People's Mujahedin of Iran (MEK) was "financed, trained, and armed by Israel" in killing Iranian nuclear scientists, although a Senior State Department Official later denied saying the MEK was involved in the assassinations of Iranian nuclear scientists.

-According to the private American intelligence agency Stratfor, a fifth Iranian scientist was poisoned by Mossad in 2007.